New coffee grinder? How do you get started?

 How do you choose the right coffee beans?

-Always avoid oily coffee beans.
-You can often see the oily layer on the beans when you open the package.
-Very dark roasted beans often have an oily texture.
+Always avoid oily coffee beans; you can often see the oily layer on the beans when you open the bag of coffee.
+This is often the case with very dark roasts.

 How do I clean my grinder?

-After some use with the grinder, it's time to clean.
+After a few uses, it's time to clean the grinder.
 We've created a blog post explaining how to clean your coffee grinder.
-Because the better you clean, the longer your grinder will last.
+Because the better you clean it, the longer your grinder will last.

 Read here: How do I clean my coffee grinder?

-How do I calibrate the zero point of my grinder?
+How do I check the zero point of my grinder?

 Without beans in the grinding chamber, you can check where the burrs just touch.
 This gives you a starting point for adjusting your grind size.
 This way, you can later fine-tune how fine or coarse you grind, depending on your brewing method.